Capabilities and Processes:

 Cutting (machining) of features or outer profiles –

-Drilling (term often applied to producing round holes) can be used for reducing weight, providing through paths for electrical connections or component pins, clearance for parts in stackups.
+Drilling (often applied to producing round holes) can be used for reducing weight, providing through paths for electrical connections or component pins.
+Drilling can provide clearance for parts in stack-ups.

-Scribing – generally done on ceramics, this is a lower cost compliment to laser machining.
-Laser scribing usually generates arrays of circuit boards ready for thick film printing and subsequent singulating (breaking by hand or automatic roll or guillotine breaker).
+Scribing is generally done on ceramics.
+This is a lower cost compliment to laser machining.
+Laser scribing usually generates arrays of circuit boards ready for thick film printing and later separation (snapping by hand or automatic roll or guillotine breaker).
 Finished part size control is not quite as tight as with laser machining but scribing is a less expensive process.